bcneng/website/coc/README.md

 The admin team is obligated to maintain confidentiality with regard to the reporter of an incident.

+## Language

+BcnEng doesn't have a default language.
+Everyone is free to use any language they prefer, as long as it is done with respect and following this code.
+We know it would be ideal to use a language that everyone understands, but we know that's impossible to achieve as most of our members speak Catalan and Spanish.
+We also know that a lot of members use English as a way to communicate, as it's considered a universal language, but we cannot and will not force anyone to study a foreign language and abandon their native language.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][contributor-covenant],